e-dorigatti/py_digitrec/README.md

 given its outputs.

 The script called 'hidden_images.py' trains a 400 x 20 x 10 neural network and plots the connection weights between the input layer and each neuron of the hidden layer.
+This picture shows how the neurons "see" the input image and which parts they think are more important; their "opinion" is then combined by the output layer's neurons to predict a digit.
+During training, the output neurons are trained to "trust" some of the hidden neurons' "opinions" to form a prediction.
+This is a very simplified version of how our own brain processes images coming from our eyes: there are different layers of neurons and each neuron is specialized in detecting particular features such as color, contrast, orientation and so on.
+The image is gradually transformed and more complex features are extracted as the image "flows" through layers until, somehow, we "understand" what we are seeing (whatever understanding means for our brain).

 It is amazing to observe such a plot!
 You can clearly see many strokes which resemble common parts of digits and, if you are lucky enough, you can even spot an entire digit.
-Sometimes there are neurons with seemingly random weights as well; those are useless units and would be removed if the network were to be pruned (i.e. optimized)
+Sometimes there are neurons with seemingly random weights as well; those are useless units and would be removed if the network were to be pruned (i.e. optimized).

 Digits are stored in digits.txt; there is a digit per line, 5000 digits in total.
 Each digit is a 20x20, black and white image where the intensity of each pixel is a floating point value.
 Therefore, each line is a list of